Inspiring climate awareness and action via participatory design

 The Climate-adaptive Design (CaD) program is a design research effort in partnership with Josh Cerra at Cornell Landscape Architecture, New York State Department of Environmental Conservation Hudson River Estuary Program, Cornell Cooperative Extension and others.
-The CaD Studio links Cornell students in landscape architecture, planning, and watershed engineering with at-risk municipalities to explore alternative design strategies that envision more climate resilient and connected waterfront communities.
+The CaD Studio links Cornell students in landscape architecture with at-risk municipalities to explore alternative design strategies for more climate resilient and connected waterfront communities.
 The participatory action research approach seeks concurrent teaching, research, and community benefits.
-Since 2015 the program has worked with four municipalities on eight projects in the Hudson River Estuary upstream from New York City with funding support from New York State Water Resources Institute, USDA NIFA and Engaged Cornell.
+Since 2015 the program has worked with eight municipalities on ten projects in the Hudson River Estuary upstream from New York City with funding support from New York State Water Resources Institute, USDA NIFA and Engaged Cornell.

 We worked with the Village and Town of Ossining to investigate adaptive futures for their growing waterfront in Fall 2019.